hieifyd/portfolio/DataViz_OECD.md

 [Back to Main Page](/README.md)

 # Assignment  - OECD Data Visualization

 ## Comparison among three charts:

 * Bar Chart
 1. Clear to see the comparison between different countries.
 2. This bar chart fails to demonstrate the Time dimension
-3. Background color is distraction.
+3. The background color is a distraction.
 The same color doesn't provide key insights.

 * Beeswarm Plot
 1. This chart successfully demonstrate three dimensions: Time, Value and Countries
-2. People can clearly see what is the debt trend of each countries
+2. People can clearly see what is the debt trend of each country
 3. Default color makes the plot simple and toneless

 * The third data visualization - Area Graph (Time series) I chose this chart for the following reasons
 1. This chart can embed Time, Value and Countries in the same chart
-2. The width of each line demonstrate comparison of debt situation among different countries
+2. The width of each line demonstrates the comparison of debt situation among different countries
 3. Different types of red are used to illustrate the severity of government debt
-4. All these changes are made to provide insight at the first sight.
+4. All these changes are made to provide insight at first sight.

 ## General government debt